-The model was implemented on the MATLAB R2019b platform, from a personal laptop, and the total training time was slightly under 30 minutes. over 40 minutes.
+The model was implemented on the MATLAB R2019b platform, from a personal laptop, and the training time was slightly over 40 minutes.
 It is likely, given the embarrassingly parallelizable nature of this task, that an implementation that leverages GPU style computation could speed this stage up considerably.
 To observe the effect of the random input and middle weights on the model, 15 different models are created all with the same metaparameters as described in Table 1.
-Even though the model predicts SST across the entire Earth, several time series at points chosen arbitrarily are included in each section to compare the forecast to the actual SST over the validation time framelocally validate the forecast, the coordinates of which can be found below in Table 2.
-It is likely, given the embarrassingly parallelizable nature of this task, that an implementation that leverages GPU style computation could speed this stage up considerably.
+Even though the model predicts SST across the entire Earth, several time series at points chosen arbitrarily are included in each section to locally validate the forecast, the coordinates of which can be found below in Table 2.
 In this local time series analysis, the forecasts from the 15 different models are averaged and one standard deviation in the predicted values are represented above and below the average value with a shaded outline.

-To determine the quality of the forecast over the entire ocean, the mean absolute error (MAE), the root mean square error (RMSE), and the maximum error in the forecast for a given day across the entire map are found.
-To find the MAE in the forecast at a given day, a weighted average is performed on the error e_i across the map, where $e{p,i}$ denotes the absolute error at point p on the map at the i^{th} day.
-We perform this weighting due to the mesh being more refined near the poles compared to points near the equator, hence the area enclosed by each index Ω_p isn't constant.
+To determine the quality of the forecast over the entire ocean, the mean absolute error (MAE), the root mean square error

+150 (RMSE), and the maximum error in the forecast for a given day across the entire map are found.
+To find the MAE in the forecast at a given day, a weighted average is performed on the error $e_i$ across the map, where $e{p,i}$ denotes the absolute error at point p on the map at the $i^{th}$ day.
+We perform this weighting due to the mesh being more refined near the poles compared to points near the equator, hence the area enclosed by each index $\Omega_p$ isn't constant.
 The actual area encompassed by a given point was found by simply using MATLAB's built in function areaquad().
-The MAE in the forecast across the map at the i^{th} day is
+The MAE in the forecast across the map at the $i^{th}$ day is then given by Equation 8, where k is the number of points on the map that lie in the ocean ( $k \approx 0.71 n m$ ).